 Tips for Using an Infrared Sauna

 As you can see, there are so many benefits to using infrared saunas.
-I love to use my sauna time as an excuse to unwind and relax.
-It’s a great place to meditate, read, journal and listen to music!
+I love using my sauna time as an excuse to unwind and relax.
+The sauna is a great place to meditate, read, journal, and listen to music.

 The goal is to work up a good sweat without feeling faint, fatigued, dizzy, weak, or dehydrated.
 If you feel light-headed or unwell, get out.
 Just like a good workout, as I mentioned, you are supposed to feel better after using the infrared sauna, not worse.
 I do not recommend pushing through and struggling in the name of detoxification!
 Slow and steady wins the race!

 Also, remember to stay hydrated.
 You’re going to be sweating quite a bit, so it’s easy to get dehydrated.
 I recommend drinking purified water, so you know you’re not putting toxins back in through water.
 Adding in some electrolytes, such as Rootcology Electrolyte Blend, can also help ensure your body is well hydrated after a good sweat session.

 - Are taking medications that may impact your heart, your ability to sweat, or your level of alertness – such as diuretics, some heart medications, opiates, or sedatives (check with your doctor or pharmacist)